The world’s appetite is changing, and the agriculture industry is struggling to keep up. Can technology help?

 - A handful of companies offer farmers devices for smart agriculture.
 One example is OnFarm, a software company that creates analytics and solutions for agricultural data.
 OnFarm expects the average farm to generate an average of 4.1 million data points per day in 2050.

 - Another company, Farmers Business Network Inc., a startup that raised at least US $44M, was conceived by farmers, scientists, and entrepreneurs to allow farmers to share and review aggregate pricing data.
-It helps farmers avoid unnecessary costs or use too many resources for growing certain crops.
+It helps farmers avoid unnecessary costs and using too many resources for growing certain crops.

 - John Deere, a pioneer in farming technology, brought its AutoTrac GPS-based automated guidance system to market, and the firm claims it is now in use in more than 200,000 field vehicles around the world.
 Among its current offerings are sensors that measure nitrogen, potassium, and other pertinent elements accurately to deliver just the right amount of fertilizer and smart tractors.